 If the energy levels are high, and you need learners to stay calm, facilitate one of the 'Daily Routines' from the book.
-Else, you can directly proceed to the next step.
+Else, you can directly begin.

 We recommend beginning every activity with a daily routine, since you cannot easily judge the student's energy levels remotely.